The Coast Guard and Mesothelioma

 Where Would Veterans Have Been Exposed to Asbestos

-Veterans of the United States Coast Guard that were stationed on any ship built before 1991 is at risk of regular asbestos exposure.
+Veterans of the United States Coast Guard that were stationed on any ship built before 1991 are at risk of firsthand asbestos exposure.
 This risk is increased when ships are undergoing repairs or renovations.
-This allows asbestos fibers that has been trapped in walls, flooring, and insulation to become airborne and more easily inhaled.
+This allows asbestos fibers that have been trapped in walls, flooring, and insulation to become airborne and more easily inhaled.

 Coast Guard and Asbestos Use

 From the beginning of the 20th century, through World War I, and World War II, asbestos was used as a crucial mineral to insulate thousands of products and buildings for both military and civilians alike.
 For the Coast Guard, asbestos and asbestos-containing products were a necessity in the construction of their ships.
 Boilers, insulation, and even steel beams needed to be strong and resistant to fire.
 However, this left many Coast Guardsmen serving on these ships at risk for concentrated asbestos exposure.

 The difficulty in diagnosing mesothelioma lies in its symptoms.
 Mesothelioma shares many symptoms with more benign diseases, like the flu, Any person diagnosing themselves through symptoms alone could come to the conclusion that they have a different disease.
 These symptoms can include: